netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

 creates configuration files for [compatible services](https://github.com/netdata/helmchart#service-discovery-and-supported-services) and any endpoints covered by our [generic Prometheus collector](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/prometheus).
-With these configuration files, Netdata collects metrics from any compatible applications as they run _inside_ of a pod.
+Netdata uses these files to collect metrics from any compatible application as they run _inside_ of a pod.
 Service discovery happens without manual intervention as pods are created, destroyed, or moved between nodes.

 Service metrics show up on the Overview as well, beneath the **Kubernetes** section, and are labeled according to the service in question.
 For example, the **RabbitMQ** section has numerous charts from the [`rabbitmq`